ibm-cloud-docs/discovery/query-operators.md

 ## "" \[Phrase query\]
 {: #phrase}

 All contents of a phrase query are processed as escaped.
 So no special characters within a phrase query are parsed, except for double quotes (`"`) inside a phrase query, which must be escaped (`\"`).
 Use phrase queries with full-text, rank-based queries, and not with boolean filter operations.
-Do not use wildcards (`*`) in phrase queries. **Note**: single quotes (`'`) are not supported.)
+Do not use wildcards (`*`) in phrase queries.

+Single quotes (`'`) are not supported.
+{: note}

 For example:
 ```bash